“If you want to make good use of your time, you’ve got to know what’s most important and then give it all you’ve got.” – Lee Iacocca

 - Ensure that they get at least seven to eight hours of sleep daily to be recharged and have the energy to be equally productive each day.

 Do not impose the time management schedule on your child.

 Educate them and help them understand how better time management can help them be more productive and efficient in their endeavors.

 As a mentor, provide guidance and support to your kids and empower them to make choices – good or bad – for themselves.

-I believe the time management tips and strategies helped the students and the parents as well in maximizing their time utilization.
+I believe these time management tips and strategies helped your children maximize their time utilization.